authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI-Location {#bimi-location}
 ----------------------------------

 BIMI-Location is the header a Mail Receiver inserts that tells the MUA where to get the BIMI indicator from.
-This is formed by combining the 'l' and 'z' values from the BIMI DNS record.

 The syntax of the header is as following: